NushiJohn/NushiJohn/README.md

-- 👋 Hi, I’m @NushiJohn, I am a class of 23 student at Boston College, majoring in Computer Science B.S. with minors in Mathematics and Hispanic Studies.
+- 👋 Hi, I’m @NushiJohn, I am a Boston College graduate with a B.S. in Computer Science with a minor in Hispanic Studies.
 - 👀 I’m interested in exercising, video games, and learning how to code.
-- 🌱 I’m currently learning Python.
-I have experience with Java, C, and Ocaml as well.
+- 🌱 I’m currently learning AWS and Javascript.
+I have experience with Python, Java, C, and Ocaml as well.
 - 📫 How to reach me: my phone number is 7819410398, and my email is nushijohn@gmail.com.